trevor-webster/2024Fall-MOCS/docs/M1-Dynamics/W3-discrete.md

 Note that there are variation in draws.
 When the contagion takeoff, it is very similar to the mathematically defined version.
 But sometimes there we witness stochastic extinctions.

 In the discrete SIR model, several fixed points can be identified.
 First, when $R = N$, no further infections can occur.
-Similarly, when {tex`I = 0`}, the epidemic ends.
+Similarly, when ${tex`I = 0`}, the epidemic ends.
 However, a more interesting case is whether fixed points are stable?
 What if we have no infected individual in the system, then we nudge the system by injecting an infected individual.
 If the transmission rate is too low, stochastic extinctions occur, meaning patient zero cannot infect enough individuals to sustain the outbreak.
 At a certain threshold, denoted as ${tex`\beta_c`}, the transmission rate becomes high enough that patient zero will almost certainly trigger an epidemic.

 ### Stability analysis